SLIPO-EU/aoi-spark/Readme.md

         4. lib dir.

    2. Fill config and app.json with appropriate variables.
-      (app.json takes 2 arguments in args: path_to_config, path_to_EPSG)
+      (app.json takes 2 arguments in args: path_to_config, path_to_EPSG_proj)

    3. Run by submitting job to Spark cluster e.g: Yarn by: curl -d @app.json -H 'Content-Type: application/json' -X POST ..Cluster_Path/batches

 Notice: aoi-spark is build with Spark Version 2.2.3.
-It is recommended the Spark cluster to have the same version.
+It is recommended for the Spark cluster to have the same version.

 ### License